 According to the story, the Greek army camped outside the walls of Troy for ten long years.
 Fierce battles were fought, and many died.
 But to prove this really happened, archaeologists needed to find evidence.

-The first clue was in the defences.
-The walls of the city were once five metres thick and nine metres high, with towering gateposts.
-Outside the city walls, experts also found the remains of a u-shaped fortification ditch, which would have been built to defend the city from attackers on horseback or in chariots.
+Outside the city walls, experts also found the remains of a U-shaped fortification ditch, which would have been built to defend the city from attackers on horseback or in chariots.

-All these defences make it clear that the people living in the city were pretty worried about attacks from outside forces.
+All these defences make it clear that the people living in the city were worried about attacks from outside forces.

 Excavations also unearthed piles of slingshot pellets – typical siege defence weapons – as well as bronze arrowheads and spearheads more than 3000 years old.